-By April 1 of each year and in keeping with the school improvement planning process and timeline, the school council shall review student assessment data provided annually by the Kentucky Department of Education.
+By January 1 of each year and in keeping with the school improvement planning process and timeline, the school council shall review student assessment data provided annually by the Kentucky Department of Education.
 After reviewing the data, the council shall adopt, modify, or revise the school's plan to assist each student in making progress toward statutory goals.
 This process shall address achievement gaps between various groups of students as required by law.
 In addition, the plan shall be submitted to the Superintendent and Board for review.
 In a school without a council, the Principal shall complete the review and planning process with involvement of parents, faculty, and staff.

-Beginning with the 2012-2013 school year, the assessment data review process shall be completed by October 1 of each year.
+Profile Reports

+By October 1, each school Principal shall complete the school profile report, have it signed by members of the school council, or Principal if no council exists, and Superintendent, and submit it to the Kentucky Department of Education.
+The report shall be transmitted electronically with the original maintained on file at the Board office and available to the public upon request.

 Summary Progress Reports to Community and Parents

 Annual progress reports on student achievement shall be provided to the Board, students, parents, and the community.
 The reports shall make comparisons with the school's performance the previous year and any data available that compares the school to state or national standards.